surajtakale/CppND-Capstone-Snake-Game/README.md

     accordingly after each second the points will be reduced by 1 after 5 secondes the value of super food will be reduced to 1 point.

+3. Player Can Now Pause The Game By Pressing The SpaceBar.

+    While playing the game if required player can pause the game by pressing the space bar and then again press the space bar the game will resume..!

 ## CC Attribution-ShareAlike 4.0 International